Keeping Your Pond Window Clean: A Guide for Homeowners

 Choosing the Right Tools for Cleaning

-When cleaning a pond window, the golden rule is: avoid scratching the glass.
+When cleaning a pond window, the golden rule is to avoid scratching the glass.
 Never use metal scrapers or abrasive pads designed for hard surfaces.
 Instead, select tools suited to the depth of your pond and the position of your glass.

 For Shallow Ponds (glass within arm’s reach)